Leg Ulcer Charity at The College of Phlebology’s 1st International Veins Meeting

 30 Euston Square, London, N1 2FB

-Discussions and workshops will include:
+Discussions and workshops included:

 - Assessing the vascular status – both arteries and veins

 - Compression bandaging – different ways to apply compression and when not to compress

 - Exercise and mobility

 - Devices to help venous pumping in the immobile patient

 - Nutrition in the leg ulcer patient